Mchango/mchango/contract/README.md

 # Mchango Contract

-Welcome to mchango contract code base, this is the heart of Mchango and automated smart contract that enables decentralized savings
+Welcome to mchango contract code base, this is the heart of Mchango and automated smart contract that enables decentralized savings (RSAC)

 ## Authors